Grand County Guide: Colorado Whitewater Rafting Trips

 Take Out: 39.989399 ,-106.509003

-Starting at the Pumphouse Recreation Site, this four-mile trip is a great option for families and beginner-intermediate rafters.
+Starting at the Pumphouse Recreation Site, this 4-mile trip is a great option for families and beginner-to-intermediate rafters.
 This scenic section of the Upper Colorado River passes through Little Gore Canyon and features Class I-III whitewater rapids that are gentle enough for a leisurely floating trip.
-The take out is four miles down at the Radium Recreation Site.
+The take out is 4 miles down at the Radium Recreation Site.
 Or you can continue the trip toward Rancho del Rio and beyond.

 Put In: Pumphouse Recreation Site

-Slightly more difficult, the Radium to Rancho del Rio rafting route is also well-suited for beginner-intermediate rafters.
-Put in at the Radium Recreation Site and travel downstream for five miles.
-Rafters will pass through Red Gorge Canyon and eventually reach Rancho del Rio at the end of this three-hour trip.
+Slightly more difficult, the Radium to Rancho del Rio rafting route is also well-suited for beginner-to-intermediate rafters.
+Put in at the Radium Recreation Site and travel downstream for 5 miles.
+Boaters will pass through Red Gorge Canyon and eventually reach Rancho del Rio at the end of this approximately three-hour rafting trip.

 Put In: Radium Recreation Site

 4. Green Mountain Reservoir to Spring Creek Road

 River: Lower Blue River | Distance: 3.8 miles | Difficulty: Class II-III